bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Cloudy
+- Rain
-- 100% humidity
+- 97% humidity
-- 5 mph wind
+- 4 mph wind
-- 90% cloud cover
+- 89% cloud cover
 - 16 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
 - 0.91 inches of rain expected in the next 48 hours